Top Argos Discount Codes for October 201913Discount Codes Available

 - Promoting health - a natural byproduct of healthier, sustainable food production is a better use of feed for animals.
 Removing polluting, toxic elements in their food means you'll also be ingesting less damaging products.

 - Protecting the global workforce - shockingly, there are still as many as 20.9 million people who are directly affected by slavery on a daily basis.
-Sustainable shopping efforts help to prevent the spread of and eradicate modern slavery.
+Sustainable shopping efforts help to prevent the spread of modern slavery.

 - Animal welfare - around 75,000 animals are killed in testing labs across a 12-month period.
 Sustainable shopping looks to stop animals being tested on with dangerous chemicals.